 Baby Elephant Boutique Hotel was started in 2015 by Ilana and Adam, an adventurous couple from Brisbane, Australia with backgrounds in music and marketing.
 They started the hotel in partnership with Ilana’s mother Carmel, who has a long and successful history in the hospitality industry.

 Carmel also runs a catering company in Australia that offers employment opportunities to immigrants and refugees.
-Her dedication to providing opportunities for workers extends in the mission of Baby Elephant Boutique Hotel, and is evident in the way all three owners talk with pride about their staff.
+Her dedication to providing opportunities for workers extends in the mission of Baby Elephant Boutique Hotel and is evident in the way all three owners talk with pride about their staff.
 There is a feeling of family when you speak with anyone working at the hotel that makes coming back at the end of the day feel like home.

 Arrival and Check-in at Baby Elephant Boutique Hotel

-When we pulled into the bus station in Siem Reap a tuk tuk driver from Baby Elephant Boutique Hotel stood outside holding a sign with our names on it.
+When we pulled into the bus station in Siem Reap a tuk-tuk driver from Baby Elephant Boutique Hotel stood outside holding a sign with our names on it.
 There’s nothing like arriving in a new place after a long journey and not having to hassle with finding transportation to your hotel, especially when it’s complimentary.
-With a mixture of gratefulness and excitement we jumped into the tuk tuk and bounced toward the hotel.
+With a mixture of gratefulness and excitement we jumped into the tuk-tuk and bounced toward the hotel.

 The pathway to the hotel is lined with green palms, and instantly we were transported into a jungle oasis.
-Through the greenery on the right we spotted a sparkling blue saltwater pool lined with lounge chairs and big umbrellas, with a fully stocked bar adjacent, promising relief and refreshment in the afternoon sun.
+Through the greenery on the right, we spotted a sparkling blue saltwater pool lined with lounge chairs and big umbrellas, with a fully stocked bar adjacent, promising relief and refreshment in the afternoon sun.
 But first, check in.

 Cold water and chilled Tiger Balm scented towels were brought over the moment we sat down.
-After handing over our passports to be copied and filling out a quick form with basic information, the process was complete.
+After handing over our passports to be copied and filling out a quick form with basic information, the check-in process was complete.